 Throughout these stages, HR plays a critical role in building a meaningful employee journey that maintains a high level of productivity.
 We'll go over each one individually and provide important feedback.
 We'll take inspiration from what cutting-edge firms are doing to keep the employee life cycle going along at the proper speed and producing the desired outcomes.

-The employee lifecycle (ELC) is a tried-and-true paradigm for visualising your employees and how they interact with you.
+The employee lifecycle (ELC) is a tried-and-true paradigm for visualizing your employees and how they interact with you.
 While some models focus on five or six life cycle stages, we'll look at 11 stages in the employee life cycle, with a particular emphasis on how to monitor and improve the employee experience along the way:

 Before you even have an open position, you tend to go through the attraction stage.